-When the choice is lose an hour of sleep or build your brand, what do you choose?
+When the choice is lose an hour of sleep or finish that proposal for a new client, what do you choose?

 But let’s say there is no deadline – that the only deadline is your life expectancy.
 Could be tomorrow, could be 70 years from now.
 When will you start on what matters most?